Victoria "Porkchop" Parker: Personal life

 Bowling was attacked at a gay bar which resulted in a gunshot wound and acid damage on his face, requiring surgery.
 He had silicone injections done by an unlicensed nurse in 1999, resulting in granuloma.
+After his appearance on Drag Race, he moved to Lumberton, North Carolina, and then to Los Angeles, California.

 His father died in 1993 of cancer.